ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The return flow is the difference between the water abstracted and the water consumed.

+*The reader is advised to read the **Important note about OS LISFLOOD v5** at the bottom of this page.*

 ### Crop irrigation

 Crop irrigation and paddy-rice irrigation are simulated using separate model subroutines.
-The methodology for the modelling of paddy-rice irrigation is described [here](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_irrigation/)-- TO DO -- Correct file name ---.
+The methodology for the modelling of paddy-rice irrigation is described [here](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_paddy_rice/).
 This page explains the computation of the water volume required by crop irrigation.

 Crop irrigation water demand is assumed equal to the difference between potential transpiration ($T_{max}$) and actual transpiration ($T_a$).
 The computation of $T_{max}$ and $T_a$ is described in the chapter [Water uptake by roots and transpiration](https://ec-jrc.github.io/lisflood-model/2_07_stdLISFLOOD_plant-water-uptake/).
 It is here reminded that $T_a$ is lower than $T_{max}$ because plant trasnpiration decreases with decreasing values of soil moisture. $T_a$ is then compared with the amount of water already available in the soil to compute the amount of water to be supplied by irrigation: